lxlonlyn/astrbot_plugin_paperos/docs/architecture/MODULE_BOUNDARIES.md

 It may:

 - call AstrBot LLM provider to turn a user query into a `SearchPlan`;
+- when AstrBot session config enables `provider_settings.web_search`, call exactly one configured AstrBot built-in web-search tool in a code-controlled way to collect URL evidence;
-- follow concrete sources such as DOI, arXiv, OpenReview, ACL, direct PDF URLs;
+- follow concrete sources such as DOI, arXiv, ACM DL, OpenReview, ACL, direct PDF URLs;
+- perform small precise-title lookups on known scholarly sites such as arXiv/ACM;
 - download temporary PDF files;
 - validate that a file is a real PDF;
 - return `PaperSearchResult` containing metadata and verified fulltext locations.